tientq64/userscripts/README.md

 pnpm run watch
 ```

-The `script.user.js` file is compiled from the `script.user.ts` file, so do not modify it.
+The `script.user.js` file is compiled from the `script.user.ts` or `script.user.tsx` file, so do not modify it.

 While developing, instead of having to reinstall the `script.user.js` file every time it changes, installing the `dev.user.js` file solves that problem.
 But note, if you change in the metadata block, you have to reinstall the `dev.user.js` file.